Propose An Efficient Synthesis For The Following Transformation

 Scalability and Green Chemistry Considerations

-When designing a synthetic route, it is important to consider the scalability of the synthesis.
-Can the synthesis be scaled up to produce larger quantities of the target molecule?
+When designing a synthetic route, it — worth paying attention to.
+But can the synthesis be scaled up to produce larger quantities of the target molecule?
 Some reactions that work well on a small scale may not be suitable for large-scale synthesis.
 Factors to consider include the cost of reagents, the availability of equipment, and the safety of the reaction.

 Green chemistry principles should also be considered.
 Green chemistry aims to minimize the environmental impact of chemical processes by using safer reagents and solvents, reducing waste, and maximizing energy efficiency.
 Some green chemistry strategies include: